Enerhaugen/Canari/README.md

 This can then be used in comparison with our thresholds.
 The thresholds were calculated using the time-weighted average for an 8 hour workday.
 The user will recieve a warning if they are exposed more particulate matter than they can safely breathe in an 8 hour period.
 The safe value threshold for PM10 exposre is 135.
 For PM2.5, its 45.

+#### OLED Screen

+The OLED will display usefull information and provide context to the warnings.
+An implementation of the OLED screen was found here: https://docs.circuitpython.org/projects/displayio_ssd1306/en/latest/examples.html

+To tailor the code to our purpose, we removed the bitmap and set the height to HEIGH // 5, to fit two rows of text on the screen.
+The functionality that activates the screen and displays text was placed inside of the warning_oled_text(message), in order to reduce redundant code as it will be used frequently.
+Oled_reset was set to none, and the busio and board libraries was used to set I2C to the correct pins.
+This solution was inspired by the setup-code from the PMSA003I, where busio was used in a similiar manner to use the correct pins.
+An example of such an implementation of busiowas found here under Circuitpython and python usage: https://learn.adafruit.com/pmsa003i/python-circuitpython

+The display.sleep() and display.wake() functions are used to sleep the OLED screen when no warnings are active, and wake the screen when a warning has been sent.
+Both functions were found here: https://docs.circuitpython.org/projects/displayio_ssd1306/en/latest/api.html

+Its important to note that both the PMSA003I and the OLED screen share the same pins - GP0 and GP1.
+When we tried to use different pins for the components, we recieved an error - ValueError: I2C peripheral in use

+A potential solution was found on raspberrypi's forum: https://forums.raspberrypi.com/viewtopic.php?t=328834#p1968307

+By connecting both components to the same pins and ensuring that they have different I2C adresses and initializing the i2c bus once, the issue was solved.
+We kept the example I2C adress provided by the OLED coding example (0x3).
+The PMSA003I already has a predefined adress (0x12), as seen here under Usage: https://learn.adafruit.com/pmsa003i/wippersnapper-setup

 ### MAX4466 Mic Amp